-If you’re a pregnant mom, you have a lot to think about when nurturing your growing baby.
+If you’re pregnant, you have a lot to think about when nurturing your growing baby.
 One important part of your healthcare during this time, that many women forget when they are pregnant, is oral health.

 Here are a few tips to help maintain good oral health before, during, and after pregnancy.1